 Edmonton's greenness is legendary too.
 A green belt runs through the city and there are hundreds of kilometres of trails for walking, running, cycling and rollerblading.
-In the winter months, chances to skate, go cross-country skiing or downhill skiing, are all just minutes of downtown.
+In the winter months, chances to skate, go cross-country skiing or downhill skiing, are all just minutes from the city centre.

 Edmonton has a temperate climate.
-November to mid-March are snowy; temperatures average -15 degrees Celsius.
-June through August are dry and sunny with average temperatures of 17 degrees.
+November to mid-March is snowy; temperatures average -15 degrees Celsius.
+June through August is dry and sunny with average temperatures of 17 degrees.
 The summer solstice (June 21) is a long, bright day - more than 17 hours.

 Getting around Edmonton

-When your cheap flight to Edmonton arrives, you can get into the city’s centre quickly and easily by hopping on the Sky Shuttle Bus.
+When your flight to Edmonton arrives, you can get into the city’s centre quickly and easily by hopping on the Sky Shuttle Bus.
 You can also take a taxi into town.
-Once downtown you can use the Light Rail Transit (LRT) or buses.
-Save some money by buying a day pass or ride the rails for free downtown.
+Edmonton International Airport (YEG) is located 16 miles southwest of Edmonton’s city centre.